 Discounted Internet at Home

-The Federal Communications Commission (FCC) announced just this week (May 2021) that that the Emergency Broadband Benefit program is available.
+The Federal Communications Commission (FCC) announced just in May 2021 that that the Emergency Broadband Benefit program is available.
 It’s geared towards helping low-income families get discounted access to internet.
 Eligible households will get up to $75 a month discounted from their internet bill, and can get a one time discount on a new laptop, desktop computer, or tablet.
 Households that qualify must meet one of the criteria below:

 - Has an income that is at or below the Federal Poverty Guidelines